fadedDexofan/koa-typeorm-starter/README.md

       $ npm run debug

-With that, you can see in your terminal and/or logs that the app is ready to listen for requests.
+  With that, you can see in your terminal and logs that the app is ready to listen for requests.
 For example:

       [2018-06-04T01:55:18.426Z] [info]: Server started at http://localhost:3000 NODE_ENV=development

+  For run in production run this in terminal:

+      $ npm run start

+  And then check logs in `dirname/logs` to make sure that the startup is successful

 # Running the tests